 The estate was firmly in the media spotlight a month later when Mexican actress Salma Hayek and husband François-Henri Pinault, visited by helicopter.
 The Government confirmed in March that they were preparing documents for a sale by public auction.
 They faced much local opposition lead by Castellar Town Hall and the Junta de Andalucia who expediently increased the size of the Parque Natural Los Acornocales to 100% of the estate in order to block any construction of luxury hotels or golf courses or anything for that matter.
 Others argued that with carefully crafted obligations and duties the estate would benefit from the investment that it had lacked for decades and that 100 persons presently employed was not many considering the size and the potential.

 Perhaps because the environment minister changed in April the Government never published any sale details.
-In May 2015 the government announced that it had told the 12 interested buyers that the La Almoriama estate was now not for sale because the 'interests in privatization had disappeared' It later eloborated that with efficient farm management the estate was now returning a profit.
+In May 2015 the government announced that it had told the 12 interested buyers that the La Almoraima estate was now not for sale because the 'interests in privatization had disappeared' It later eloborated that with efficient farm management the estate was now returning a profit.
 Looking back, perhaps the sale plan was more the need to demonstrate to the EU Central Bank that funds would be raised during the economic crisis, by dragging things out until the ecoonomy was recoveing the polemic sale was averted.

 The full details for the extention to the Parque Natural Los Acornocales were published in the BOJA as decree 150/2017 and not only included the remaining 10% of La Almoraima but also an extention down to the coast at Finca Guadalquiton between the residential La Alcaidesa and Sotogrande.
 The La Almoraima estate objected to this classification but were not sucessful in an April 2020 Andalucia Supreme court ruling.